Josip Broz Tito: Non-Alignment

 In 1953, Tito travelled to Britain for a state visit and met with Winston Churchill.
 He also toured Cambridge and visited the University Library.

-Tito visited India from 22 December 1954 through 8 January 1955.
-After his return, he removed many restrictions on churches and spiritual institutions in Yugoslavia.
+Tito visited India from 22 December 1954 to 8 January 1955.
+After his return, he removed many restrictions on Yugoslavia's churches and spiritual institutions.

-Tito also developed warm relations with Burma under U Nu, travelling to the country in 1955 and again in 1959, though he didn't receive the same treatment in 1959 from the new leader, Ne Win.
-Tito had an especially close friendship with Prince Norodom Sihanouk of Cambodia, who preached an eccentric mixture of monarchism, Buddhism, and socialism and, like Tito wanted his country to be neutral in the Cold War.
-Tito saw Sihanouk as something of a kindred soul who, like him had to struggle to maintain his backward country's neutrality in face of rival power blocs.
-By contrast, Tito had a strong dislike of President Idi Amin of Uganda, whom he saw as a thuggish and possibly insane leader.
+Tito also developed warm relations with Burma under U Nu, travelling to the country in 1955 and again in 1959, though he did not receive the same treatment in 1959 from the new leader, Ne Win.
+Tito had an especially close friendship with Prince Norodom Sihanouk of Cambodia, who preached an eccentric mixture of monarchism, Buddhism and socialism, and, like Tito, wanted his country to be neutral in the Cold War.
+Tito saw Sihanouk as something of a kindred soul who, like him, had to struggle to maintain his backward country's neutrality in the face of rival power blocs.
+By contrast, Tito strongly disliked President Idi Amin of Uganda, whom he saw as thuggish and possibly insane.

-Because of its neutrality, Yugoslavia would often be rare among Communist countries to have diplomatic relations with right-wing, anti-Communist governments.
+Because of its neutrality, Yugoslavia was often rare among Communist countries in having diplomatic relations with right-wing, anti-communist governments.
 For example, Yugoslavia was the only communist country that had diplomatic relations with Alfredo Stroessner's Paraguay.
-One notable exception to Yugoslavia's neutral stance toward anti-communist countries was Chile under Pinochet; Yugoslavia was one of many countries that severed diplomatic relations with Chile after Salvador Allende was overthrown.
-Yugoslavia also provided military aid and arms supplies to staunchly anti-Communist regimes such as that of Guatemala under Kjell Eugenio Laugerud García.
+Yugoslavia went on to sell arms to the staunchly anti-communist regime of Guatemala under Kjell Eugenio Laugerud García during the Guatemalan Civil War.
+Notable exceptions to Yugoslavia's neutral stance toward anti-communist countries include Spain under Franco, Greece under Greek junta, and Chile under Pinochet; Yugoslavia was one of many countries that severed diplomatic relations with Chile after Salvador Allende was overthrown.